How the graduation model is helping Northern Kenya’s very poor become more resilient

 FSD Kenya adopted the graduation model but with a different kind of delivery: how would a market development approach work with the BRAC model?
 We hope that the adaptability of market-based approaches will both reduce long-term costs and address the challenge of scaling.

-Stay tuned for part B, discussing the unique market-based approach of FSD Kenya’s graduation project.
+Stay tuned for part two, discussing the unique market-based approach of FSD Kenya’s graduation project.

 Banerjee, A., Duflo, E., Goldberg, N., et al. (May 15, 2015).
 A multifaceted program causes lasting progress for the very poor: Evidence from six countries.
 Science Vol. 348 (6236).
 New York: American Association for the Advancement of Science.